based on Reviews

 Diverse application possibilities

-Essential oils are also used in their concentrated form as dietary supplements and topically, i.e. applied to the skin.
-The most common form, however, is inhalation, where the oil is inhaled using steam.
+Essential oils are also used specifically in their concentrated form as dietary supplements and topically, d.h. applied to the skin.
+The most common form, however, is inhalation, in which the oil is inhaled using steam.

-Essential oils are often used in cooking or baking as a substitute for fresh or dried spices and herbs - for example, to give baked goods a particularly intense orange or lemon aroma.
-However, the dosage should be very careful, as the aroma is much more concentrated and therefore more intense than with conventional spices.
+Essential oils are also often used in cooking or baking as a substitute for fresh or dried spices and herbs—for example, to add a particularly intense orange or lemon flavor to baked goods.
+However, the dosage should be very careful, as the aroma is significantly more concentrated and therefore more intense than with conventional spices.

 The addition of essential oils to drinks such as tea, smoothies, water or milk is becoming increasingly popular.

-When essential oils are consumed as part of food or concentrated as a supplement, they enter the bloodstream through the gastrointestinal tract.
+When essential oils are ingested as part of food or concentrated as a dietary supplement, they enter the bloodstream via the gastrointestinal tract.
 Essential oils are fat-soluble, so they are easily transported to all organs of the body, including the brain.
-Then, like everything we consume, essential oils are metabolized by the liver and other organs and eventually excreted.
+Then, like everything we consume, essential oils are metabolized by the liver and other organs and ultimately excreted.

-But the external, topical application of essential oils has also proven itself over many years.
-For example, adding a few drops of oil to a warm bath or as a hot or cold compress by soaking a towel in water, adding essential oils and then applying to the desired area.
-Adding essential oil to a lotion or moisturizer that is then applied to the skin is also a proven way to enjoy the benefits of essential oils.
-Of course, sensitive areas such as the skin around the eyes, eyes and inner ears as well as injured skin should be avoided.
+The external, topical application of essential oils has also proven effective over many years.
+For example, adding a few drops of oil to a warm bath or as a hot or cold compress by soaking a towel in water, adding essential oils, and then applying it to the desired area.
+Adding essential oils to a lotion or moisturizer, which is then applied to the skin, is also a proven way to enjoy the benefits of essential oils.
+Of course, sensitive areas such as the skin around the eyes, the eyes, and the inner ears, as well as broken skin, should be avoided.

 The biochemistry behind essential oils: health effects and connections